simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Fri 14 Jun : Minor fix to stop values that would break the water renderer from being passed to it
+Fri 14 Jun : Initial commit for Water reflections
 Thu 13 Jun : Fix Qt plugin search for Unity only.
 Thu 13 Jun : GeneratedFiles includes for SequencerQtWidgets in TrueSkyUI_x64_v140.vcxproj
 Thu 13 Jun : Add GenerateFiles include dir.